*Updated November 2017*

-So it’s not exactly a necessity, but by plugging the super lightweight X-mini Capsule Speaker into my smartphone or laptop, I get impressive sound quality with surprisingly excellent bass for such a small device.
+So it’s not exactly a necessity, but by plugging the super lightweight X-mini Capsule Speaker into my smartphone or laptop, I get better sound quality with surprisingly good bass for such a small device.
 The battery lasts up to 12 hours and can be charged with a USB cable (included).

 Prefer wireless?
 There’s also a Bluetooth version.